Develop a custom experiment tracker

 If you want to create your own custom flavor for an experiment tracker, you can follow the following steps:

-BaseExperimentTrackerclass and implement the abstract methods.
+BaseExperimentTrackerclass and implements the abstract methods.

-BaseExperimentTrackerConfigclass add your configuration parameters.
+BaseExperimentTrackerConfigclass and add your configuration parameters.

 Once you are done with the implementation, you can register it through the CLI.
 Please ensure you point to the flavor class via dot notation: